cev-api/VoxelMap-x-SeedMapper/README.md

 ### Loader and Build Changes
 - Added SeedMapper/ChunkSync client command registration for Fabric, Forge, and NeoForge.
+- Added cubiomes native extraction into the game directory, with a fallback to the launcher natives directory.
+- Added SeedMapper error reporting when the cubiomes native library cannot be loaded, instead of a blank seed map.
 - Updated metadata and fork versioning for this project.
 - Changed output artifact naming to `voxelmap-x-seedmapper_<loader>_v<version>.jar`.
 - Added Fabric Mod Menu configuration-screen integration.